 The Oldenburg is a strain of German warmblood hailing from the north-western province of Oldenburg, Lower Saxony.
 Developed during the 17th century by organised breeding enthusiast, Anton Gunther von Oldenburg, the breed started life as a luxury carriage horse and practical farm animal.

-Esteemed for its impressive size and expressive, high-stepping gait, the Oldenburg bloodline is believed to have been influenced by the fine-moving Friesian, as well as having Spanish, Neapolitan and Barb input.
-The Oldenburg's favourable physique was behind its employment in various roles through history, from agriculture and war work, to its involvement in high-end transportation.
+Esteemed for its impressive size and high-stepping gait, the Oldenburg bloodline is believed to have been influenced by the fine-moving Friesian, as well as having Spanish, Neapolitan and Barb input.
+The Oldenburg was used in various roles throughout history, from agriculture and war work, to its involvement in high-end transportation.

 As leisure riding became a popular past time during the 1940's and 50's, the Oldenburg moved away from all-purpose farm and carriage work and was chosen instead for its power, consistency in conformation and willingness to work under saddle.
 Today, the Oldenburg is widely favoured for its natural athleticism and jumping ability.